priya2958/Crud/README.md

 Create a UI with forms and buttons for all CRUD operations

-Fetch data from the backend using axios or fetch
+Fetch data from the backend.

 Handle validation, success, and error messages